terryc321/be-nc-news/hosting.md

 npm run seed:prod
 ```

 It should check whether you're in production, and if you are, it should connect to the production database.
-Otherwise it will connect to the test or development database specified in your (`.gitignore`'d) `.env` files.
+Otherwise it will connect to the xtest or development database specified in your (`.gitignore`'d) `.env` files.

 ## 7. Use Heroku's PORT